 There is uncertainty regarding how to best classify NLPHL.

-Scientific understanding of NLPHL lags behind more common cancers.
+Scientific understanding of NLPHL (and of how to optimize care for patients with NLPHL) lags behind that of more common cancers.

-Many current gaps in knowledge about NLPHL and optimal treatment strategies can be addressed via global collaboration.
+Many current gaps in knowledge about NLPHL and optimization of care can be addressed via global collaboration.

 We are learning from past research and experience, so we: